-Sushi Zanmai – Boulder
+Sushi Zanmai, Boulder

 Yuki Sanda can’t stop giggling when Yellow Scene talks to her.
 This can partly be put down to the fact that she’s nervous, English being very much her second language.
 But she also strikes us a naturally bright, happy and bouncy person.
-This energy, along with a lot of determination, has helped her become one of the best, and indeed one of the only, female sushi chefs in the United States since arriving here from Osaka, Japan, in 1995.
+This energy, along with a lot of determination, has helped her become one of the best, and indeed one of the only, female sushi chefs in the United States since arriving here from Osaka, Japan in 1995.

 Traditionally, sushi chefs are male.
 Sanda says that there are a variety of reasons for this although, in this day and age, they all seem a little out of date.
-“They say that the temperature of woman’s hands is a little bit warmer,” she says.
+“They say that the temperature of a woman’s hands is a little bit warmer,” she says.
 “Also, the cosmetics that women wear can affect the food.”

 This doesn’t seem to hold much water.
 Some females have extremely cold hands, and surely it’s easy to just not wear make-up when preparing sushi.
 Thankfully, Sanda’s boss saw her potential when she applied for a kitchen assistant position, and convinced her to try her hand at sushi.

 “It’s been very challenging,” Sanda says.
 People are not used to it.
 They’re not angry, just very surprised.
 But I’ve been doing it for 20 years now.”

 Traditionally, sushi chefs are male… “They say that the temperature of a woman’s hands is a little bit warmer.”